karthikp32/ostep-projects/INSTALL-xv6.md

 CPUS := 1
 ```

-Now, time to go do the projects!
+Now, time to go do the projects!!